About Us

 3. The errors that may occur during the migration should be analyzed and the team should know ‘how to fix them?’.

 4. The scope of the migration testing should be determined.
-It will help in determining what should be tested and when it should be tested?
+It will help in determining what should be tested and when it should be tested.

 5. The tools that can help in making the testing more efficient should be determined.
 For example, automated tools can be used to compare the legacy data and the target data.

-7. Proper documentation of the whole migration testing should be done including the test plan, test approach, schedule of the testing.
+7. Proper documentation of the whole migration testing should be done including the test plan, test approach, and schedule of the testing.

 8. Before the launch of the new system discussion should be done with the stakeholders to see if all the testing requirements have been covered.

 Organizations with a large amount of data, generally have to migrate data from one place to another and hence need migration testing.
-Data migration testing has its significance in ensuring that any up-gradation in the system or changing the location of the data do not raise any undesirable issues and if they occur, can be resolved as soon as possible.
+Data migration testing has its significance in ensuring that any up-gradation in the system or changing the location of the data does not raise any undesirable issues and if they occur, can be resolved as soon as possible.